quantrocket-llc/moonshot/README.md

 **Live trading**: Live trading with Moonshot can be thought of as running a backtest on up-to-date historical data and generating a batch of orders based on the latest signals produced by the backtest.

-**No black boxes, no magic**: Moonshot provides many conveniences to make backtesting easier, but it eschews hidden behaviors and complex, under-the-hood simulations that are hard to understand or audit.
+**No black boxes, no magic**: Moonshot provides many conveniences to make backtesting easier, but it eschews hidden behaviors and complex, under-the-hood simulation rules that are hard to understand or audit.
 What you see is what you get.

-### Example
+## Example

 A basic Moonshot strategy is shown below: